d-blocks/d-blocks-core/docs/pages/user_guidelines/extract.md

 After extraction:
 - Review the extracted code in Git.
 - Modify configurations if necessary (`dblocks.toml`).
-- Continue with the next steps, such as deploying code using `dbee env-deploy`.
+- Continue with the next steps, such as deploying code using `d-bee env-deploy`.

 By following this structured approach, you can **ensure all database objects are correctly versioned and maintained**. 🚀